tomwenseleers/mandelExplorer/README.md

 3. A function to create animated real-time zooms to a given location (function `zoom()`)

-4. A function to create animated Christmas cards, zooming in to one of 16 pre-set locations, playing an accompanying Christmas song (function `xmascard(i)` with `i` between 1 and 16) and saving each as a Christmas card to be printed if desired
+4. A function to create animated Christmas cards, zooming in to one of 96 pre-set locations, playing an accompanying Christmas song (function `xmascard(i)` with `i` between 1 and 96) and saving each as a Christmas card to be printed if desired

-5. A function to play all 16 animated Christmas cards in a row, accompanied by selected gems like Feliz Navidad by Jose Feliciano, All I Want for Christmas Is You by Mariah Carey or We Wish You a Merry Christmas by The Chipmunks or The Smurfs (function `jukebox()`).
+5. A function to play all 96 animated Christmas cards in a row in random order, accompanied by selected gems like Feliz Navidad by Jose Feliciano, All I Want for Christmas Is You by Mariah Carey or We Wish You a Merry Christmas by The Chipmunks or The Smurfs (function `jukebox()`).
 Yes, Belgium doesn't have many famous people, but the little blue guys are among them, in case you didn't know!

 ## Installation